Flag of Brazil: Republic of Brazil (1889–present)

 Fonseca suggested that the flag of the new republic should resemble the old imperial flag.
 This was intended to underscore continuity of national unity during the transition from a constitutional monarchy to a republic.
 Raimundo Teixeira Mendes presented a project in which the imperial coat of arms was replaced by a blue celestial globe and the positivist motto.
 It was presented to Fonseca, who promptly accepted.
 The flag was designed by a group formed by Raimundo Teixeira Mendes, Miguel Lemos, Manuel Pereira Reis and Décio Villares.
 It was officially adopted on 19 November 1889.

-The flag has been modified on three occasions to add additional stars intended to reflect newly created states: 1960 (22 stars), 1968 (23 stars) and 1992 (27 stars).
+The number of stars was increased from 21 to 22 on 21 April 1960, upon the creation of the state of Guanabara.
+Decree No. 48,124 of 16 April 1960 ordered the incorporation of a new star representing Guanabara and provided that the decree would enter into force on 21 April, the date on which Brasília became the national capital and the former Federal District became the state of Guanabara.
+A 23rd star was added on 30 May 1968, following the elevation of Acre to statehood in 1962.

 In contrast to many other national flags with elements representing political subdivisions, modifications to the flag of Brazil were not always made promptly upon political reorganisation, resulting in multi-year periods of history where there was a mismatch between the number of stars and the number of states and federal districts.
 The most recent modification was made on 11 May 1992, with the addition of four stars to the celestial globe (representing states created between 1982 and 1991), and a slight change in the stars' positions was made to match the astronomical coordinates correctly.